gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Is it worth validating the id/version returned by the service against what we asked for?

-## Story: User uses non-declarative plugin “from” `plugins.gradle.org` of static version with dependency on core plugin
+## Story: User uses non-declarative plugin from `plugins.gradle.org` of static version with dependency on core plugin

 The plugin portal resolver returns a payload indicating that this plugin is non-declarative and should be loaded as such.